Links for Palaeobotanists

 A.R.
 Bashforth and W.A.
 DiMichele (2012): Permian Coal Forest offers a glimpse of late Paleozoic ecology.
 In PDF, PNAS, 109: 4717-4718.

 A.R.
 Bashforth et al. (2010): Vegetation heterogeneity on a Late Pennsylvanian braided-river plain draining the Variscan Mountains, La Magdalena Coalfield, northwestern Spain.
-PDF file, Palaeogeography, Palaeoclimatology, Palaeoecology.
+In PDF, Palaeogeography, Palaeoclimatology, Palaeoecology.

 Mariana Brea et al. (2009): Darwin forest at agua de la zorra: the first in situ forest discovered in South America by Darwin in 1835.
 PDF file, Revista de la Asociación Geológica Argentina, 64: 21-31.
 Permineralized fossil tree stumps in growth position.